Shaptic/Cicada/packetlib/protocol.md

     **Pong**        The response, a simple ACK, with the same code as the one used in the Ping request to truly indicate that you got it.

-  - **Quit**        A message indicating that the node is gracefully shutting down.
-It's polite to wait for a confirmation, but not necessary.
-You can safely close the socket once you've sent this.

-    **Ack**         A simple ACK message with no fluff, which can be used in general but used here to affirm a Quit receipt.

 ## Cicada Message Types ##